ToCraft/Laby-Music-Info/README.md

 - [Tidal](https://offer.tidal.com/download)

 ---
-## Spotify
+## Jellyfin

-Please note that you'll need  a spotify token in order for spotify to work.
+You need to specify the server URL, the username and a password / auth token in order for the addon to work with Jellyfin.
+Moreover, it's highly recommended to supply a client name to prevent the game to display music you hear on a different device.
+You can list all valid client names in the Jellyfin Admin Dashboard.
+And don't forget to generate an auth token (possible in the settings), if you only supply a password!

 ---